aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbase/backgroundShape/_index.md

 Microsoft Word supports only the fill properties of a background shape.
 All other properties are ignored.

-Setting this property to a non-null value will also set the [ViewOptions.displayBackgroundShape](../../../aspose.words.settings/viewoptions/displayBackgroundShape/) to ``True``.
+Setting this property to a non-null value will also set the [ViewOptions.displayBackgroundShape](../../../aspose.words.settings/viewoptions/displayBackgroundShape/) to ``true``.